Khizerkhan73/HTML_work/README.md

 # personal
-this is my web assignment
+this is for my practice.
 <br>
 author - Khizer khan